brompheniramine, chlophedianol, and pseudoephedrine (cont.)

 Ask a doctor or pharmacist if it is safe for you to take this medication if you have ever had:

 FDA pregnancy category C. It is not known whether brompheniramine, chlophedianol, and pseudoephedrine will harm an unborn baby.
-Do not use cold or cough medicine without medical advice if you are pregnant.
+Do not use this medicine without medical advice if you are pregnant.

-Brompheniramine, chlophedianol, and pseudoephedrine may pass into breast milk and may harm a nursing baby.
-Do not use cough or cold medicine without medical advice if you are breast-feeding a baby.
+This medication may pass into breast milk and may harm a nursing baby.
+Antihistamines and decongestants may also slow breast milk production.
+Do not use this medicine without medical advice if you are breast-feeding a baby.

 Artificially sweetened liquid cough or cold medicine may contain phenylalanine.
 If you have phenylketonuria (PKU), check the medication label to see if the product contains phenylalanine.